 The stem cell industry is at a junction where regulators are attempting to pave the way for safe and efficacious stem cell therapeutics while ensuring patients with speedy access to treatment.
 With increasing interest and evidence, directly reprogrammed autologous stem cells are expected to make their way to the clinic as the most promising therapeutic stem cell product.

 What are your thoughts on the safety of stem cell therapeutics and how it should influence cell therapy companies?
-Share your thoughts in the comments below.
+Share your thoughts below.